zpeters/stocks-live-project/README.md

         Mixing async libraries may lead to strange errors and incompatibilities.
 Stick to something like async-std, tokio yahoo_finance_api's default API is asnyc starting with version 0.3.
 Remove the blocking feature from your Cargo.toml to use it.

+## from here on i ended up copying from the completed source.  i could not figure this out

 3. Use actors to do the actual data processing:
         Wrap your code to work in actors
         Find ways to publish and subscribe to messages without explicit calls